spotify/styx/README.md

 * Styx Client API
 * Styx Workflows

 All other APIs are considered unstable and can change at any time.
-E.g. the `StyxScheduler` class offers some plugin APIs for customizing functionality but they might change at any time.
+Eg. the `StyxScheduler` class offers some plugin APIs for customizing functionality but they might change at any time.
 This should only affect engineers that link against and customize the Styx services.

 ### Code Coverage